 How Can Bankruptcy Help You to Improve Your Credit Score?

-Once you have accomplished bankruptcy relief, you may realize that the bankruptcy helped in raising your credit score (although the bankruptcy will stay on your credit report for a maximum 10 years in the case of filing a Chapter 7 bankruptcy, and 7 years for the filing of a Chapter 13).
+Once you have accomplished bankruptcy relief, you may realize that the bankruptcy helped in raising your credit score (although the bankruptcy will stay on your credit report for a maximum of 10 years in the case of filing a Chapter 7 bankruptcy, and 7 years for the filing of Chapter 13).

 Relief from Delinquent Reports